 - Social issues

 - Trauma recovery, as in situations of rape or abuse

 - Self-awareness and self-care

-Initial paperwork is done on a walk-in basis 9:00-12:00 and 1:00-4:00 Monday through Friday.
+Initial paperwork is done on a walk-in basis 9:00-4:00 Monday through Friday.
 These forms take approximately 30 minutes to complete.
 A counselor will be available to answer any questions.
-A counselor will call you to schedule your first appointment once your paperwork is complete and your case has been assigned.
+A counselor will call you to schedule your first appointment after your paperwork is complete and your case has been assigned.

 Your discussions with your counselor and any paperwork you complete are treated confidentially by the Center.
 Your records are NOT part of your academic or administrative records.
 If you would like us to share any information with another person or agency, you must sign a written release permitting us to do so.
 No information will be transmitted to any other individual or agency without the express permission of the client, except as required by law.

 All staff members in the Counseling Center adhere to the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule and the Family Educational Rights and Privacy Act (FERPA).